kiva/protocol-reporting/README.md

 ## Developing

-For local development it's easiest to run the service directly from your comupter and connect to a dockerized DB
+For local development it's easiest to run the service directly from your computer and connect to a dockerized DB

-You will also need to update your .env file to refernce the DB host using localhost, not the docker network name
+You will also need to update your .env file to reference the DB host using localhost, not the docker network name
 ```
 POSTGRES_HOST=localhost
 ```